loveencounterflow/intertype/README.md

   auto-generated create method.
 * The auto-generated create method will accept no arguments and either
   * return the value stored under `template`, or
-  * call the template method, if it is a function; this is not only how one can have a function being returned by an auto-generated create method, this is also a way to produce new copies instead of always returning the identical same object, and, furthermore, a way to return random (`random_integer`) or time-dependent (`date`) values.
+  * call the template method, if it is a synchronous function; this is not only how one can have a function being returned by an auto-generated create method, this is also a way to produce new copies instead of always returning the identical same object, and, furthermore, a way to return random (`random_integer`) or time-dependent (`date`) values.
+  * anything else but a synchronous function (primitive values, but also asynchronous functions) will just be returned as-is from the auto-generated create method
+    * but this behavior may be slightly modified in the future, especially `object`s as template values should be copied (shallow or deep, as the case may be)

 ## Browserify